input-output-hk/peras-design/src/Peras/SmallStep.lagda.md

 # Small-step semantics

+The small-step semantics define the possible evolution of the global state of the system under the Peras protocol modelling honest and adversary parties.

+The goal is to show `safety` and `liveness` for the protocol.

 Reference: Formalizing Nakamoto-Style Proof of Stake, Søren Eller Thomsen and Bas Spitters

-The small-step semantics define the possible evolution of the global state of the system with respect to honest and adversary parties.

 ### Progress